aahsnr-configs/emacs/notes/jupyter.md

 interactive REPLs.

 ** Core Configuration (User Interface)
+This block configures the main `jupyter` package, which provides the user-facing commands, REPL buffer, and kernel management UI.

 #+begin_src emacs-lisp
 (use-package jupyter
   :init
+  ;; This variable must be set *before* the package loads.
-  ;; Automatically create a REPL buffer when evaluating code in a buffer ;; that doesn't have one yet.
+  ;; It ensures that evaluating code will automatically create and associate a ;; REPL buffer for a seamless notebook-like experience.
   (setq jupyter-python-set-repl-for-current-buffer t)
   :custom
   ;; A list of kernelspec names that should be displayed at the top of the list.